niroshapdev/ExpenseTrackerApp/Readme.md

 <BR>

 # Screenshots
-App screenshots are available in this repository inside AppScreenshots folder
+App screenshots are available in this repository inside **AppScreenshots** folder

 # Future plans
 1. Notifications
 1. Budget
+1. Currency conversion
+1. Payment gateways
+1. Upload receipts

 # Challenges faced
 1. Inserting a new entry with null values (except ID), for each actual entry submitted to CoreData